Studies and surveys show that more than 45 million Americans enjoy watching birds, both at home and away from their home.

-Bird feeder stands vary in terms of quality and reliability.
+Bird feeder poles vary in terms of quality and reliability.
 In this case, it’s always best to buy a strong, durable one that you know will hold up against adverse weather, beating sun, and the curious paws of wannabe intruders.

 For lightweight feeders, a shepherd’s pole and hook are often capable of holding up over time.
 However, most do best when mounted atop tougher, thicker feeder poles.
 You can browse our selection of USA made pole systems to see the different models we offer to meet all your feeding station needs.

-For those looking to design the ultimate feeding station, we recommend our 5 Piece Feeder Pole Set, which comes with three pole sections, one pole-top hanger, and a twist ground socket.
+For those looking to design the ultimate bird feeding station, we recommend our 5 Piece Feeder Pole Set, which comes with three pole sections, one pole-top hanger, and a twist ground socket.
 This tubular bird feeder pole is the heaviest-duty, American-made, commercially-available product of its kind.
 Want multiple hanging options?
 Check out our 5 Piece Feeder Pole Set with Twist and Trio Hook.

 Of course, you’ll also need a great baffle to keep your pole pest free!
 Our Cone Squirrel Baffle/Squirrel Guard - Copper Tint is excellent for this purpose and visually stunning as well.
 Struggling with raiding raccoons?
 Try our Dome Top Raccoon and Squirrel Baffle.